INDUSTRIAL CHEMICALS – POSSIBLE CARCINOGEN (IARC 2B)

 There is limited data to assess exposure to acrylonitrile via food.
 Health Canada reports that the packaging is not currently extensively used in Canada in cases where food is in direct contact.

 The sale of food containing acrylonitrile is prohibited under the Food and Drug Act.
 Acrylonitrile has not been detected above trace amounts in Canadian ambient surface water or drinking water.

-Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to acrylonitrile in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Consumer Product Information Database yielded the following results on current potential for exposure to acrylonitrile in Canada:

 |Substance name: ‘acrylonitrile’|

 |Disposed of||1.4 t|